SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 Click **Show offloading history** to examine the execution history of a pipeline.
 See section [Monitoring offloading jobs](/datahub/working-with-datahub/#monitoring-offloading-jobs) for details.

+<a name="import-export"></a>
 #### Importing/exporting offloading configurations

-The import/export functionality allows you to copy offloading configurations from one DataHub instance to another.
+The import/export functionality allows you to backup your offloading configurations to a file.
+You can use the backup when editing the data lake settings or to copy offloading configurations from one DataHub instance to another.
 Import/export solely includes the configuration of a pipeline; it includes neither the runtime status of a pipeline nor already exported data.

 ##### Export of offloading configurations